Giving-Tuesday/form-990-xml-parser/README.md

      - schedules_large_collection_name - name of your large schedules collection for mongodb (files greater than 16mb)
      - mapping_main_file  - read faq below for more details
      - mapping_table_file - read faq below for more details
+   - Activate the virtual environment you created in step 3.
+  -  Via the commandline at the main repository level run the following:
+        ``` sh
+        python3 XML_Parser.py {followed by flags mentioned below}
+        ```

 #### Using the Parser from The Command Line